Anello-Photonics/docs-A1/docs/communication_messaging.rst

 The minimum aiding recommended for optimal GPS-denied performance with the ANELLO Maritime INS is speed aiding via either a paddle wheel, ultrasonic sensor, Doppler velocity log (DVL), or another source.

+..note:: If NMEA 2000 output rate is set to greater than 100 Hz or less than 1 Hz, the output rate will fall back to 1 Hz.

 2.1.1.
 RPM: Revolutions
 """"""""""""""""""""""""